Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

 - **Answer:**
   - a.
 There is little evidence to support a conclusion that the proportion of students at this particular college that binge drink is lower than the national proportion of 0.41.
   - b.
 There is no evidence that the proportion of binge drinking students at this college is lower than the national proportion of 0.41.
   - **c.
-There is convincing evidence that the proportion of students at this college that binge drink is lower than the national proportion of 0.41.**
+There is convincing evidence that the proportion of students at this college that binge drink is lower than the national proportion of 0.41.**  <
   - d.
 We can’t reach any reasonable conclusion because the assumptions necessary for a significance test for a proportion are not met in this case.

+Lower than .01 and close to 0 so we say this

 ---

 ### Use the following to answer the next four questions.
-Bags of a certain brand of tortilla chips claim to have a
-net weight of 16 ounces.
+Bags of a certain brand of tortilla chips claim to have a net weight of 16 ounces.
 A consumer advocate group wishes to see if there is evidence that the mean net weight is less than advertised and so intends to test the hypotheses H0: 𝜇 = 16, Ha: 𝜇 < 16.
 A simple random sample of 24 bags has a sample mean of 𝒙̅ = 15.68 and the sample standard deviation to be s = 0.64.

-49
+$\mu = 16$
+$n=24$, $\bar{x}=15.68$, $s=.64$
 ### **49. In this case, which test is appropriate to test the given null and alternative hypotheses?**
 - **Question:** Bags of a certain brand of tortilla chips claim to have a net weight of 16 ounces.
 A consumer advocate group wishes to see if there is evidence that the mean net weight is less than advertised and so intends to test the hypotheses $H_0: \mu = 16$, $H_a: \mu < 16$.
 A simple random sample of 24 bags has a sample mean of $\bar{x} = 15.68$ and the sample standard deviation to be $s = 0.64$.
 In this case, which test is appropriate to test the given null and alternative hypotheses?
 - **Answer:**